 Quick Start

-Deploy WaSphere in under 10 minutes with Docker and send your first WhatsApp message.
+Deploy WaSphere with Docker and send your first WhatsApp message in about 10 minutes.

 Quick Start

-This guide gets WaSphere running on a fresh server, connects a WhatsApp number, and sends a test message — in about 10 minutes.
+This guide gets the full WaSphere stack running with one docker compose up, connects a WhatsApp number, and sends a test message — in about 10 minutes.

 Prerequisites

-Arecord pointing to that IP - Docker Engine 24+ and Docker Compose v2 installed
+- A machine (your laptop or a Linux server) with Docker Engine 24+ and Docker Compose v2

-Not sure if Docker is installed?
+Not sure if Docker is ready?
 Run docker compose version — you need v2.x or higher.
 Install it from docs.docker.com.

 Step 1 — Clone and configure